 Pro Supports multiple devices

 Timex Run Trainer 2.0

-You are able to follow some profession athletes and see their training etc Makes you realise how hard they train
+You are able to follow some professional athletes and see their training etc..
+Makes you realize how hard they train.

 Con Cannot add custom exercises